 This is an incredibly common question, but one which is perfectly understandable.
 After all, if you’ve already paid tax on your wages, why do you need to mention them on your tax return?

-Well, to answer the first question, yes, you do need to include your salary information on your Self Assessment tax return, but this doesn’t mean that you’ll need to pay tax on that money again.
+Well, to answer the first question, yes, you do need to include your salary information on your Self Assessment tax return, but this doesn’t mean you’ll need to pay tax on that money again.

 Why do I need to include my wages on my tax return?

-The amount of tax that you pay depends on how much you earn during a tax year, so you’ll need to report all your income to make sure that you pay tax correctly.
+The amount of tax you pay depends on how much you earn in total during a tax year, so you’ll need to report all your income when you complete a Self Assessment tax return to make sure you pay tax correctly – even if you’ve already paid tax on some of it.

 Do I actually need to submit a Self Assessment?

-• Receive taxable benefits
+- Receive taxable benefits

-• Earn over £50,000 and receive Child Benefit
+- Earn over £60,000 and receive Child Benefit

 Where do I include PAYE income on my Self Assessment form?